eclipse-ibeji/ibeji/docs/design/modules/digital_twin_graph/README.md

 ## <a name="introduction">Introduction</a>

 Ibeji today provides the foundations for constructing and interacting with the a digital twin on an edge device.
-These abilities are primitive and do not necessarily provide a consumer with the best experience.
+These are low-level abilities and do not necessarily provide a consumer with the best experience.
 They can be used as building blocks to build facades that provide a consumer with a better experience.
 This design specifies a graph-based facade, which will be named the Digital Twin Graph service.

 ## <a name="architecture">Architecture</a>